 The longer a young person delays the use of alcohol, the more chance the brain has to finish developing in the vital areas of speech, emotions, reasoning, learning and memory.

 Allow your child to ask you questions about alcohol and share their opinions and thoughts.
-In turn ask them open ended questions around alcohol awareness.
+In turn, ask them open-ended questions about alcohol awareness.
 You can look at these conversations as a way to build respect in each other’s opinions whilst also raising your own feelings and expectations in a trusting and open environment.

 Feel a little rough around the edges on your own alcohol facts?
 Get the latest information on GrogWatch, a website from the Australian Drug Foundation.